rkelson/metadata-asset-tracking-tool/metadata/demographic/census_tracts_2020.md

 ## Brief Summary

-The most widely-used geographic unit used in the Census, usually representing about 4,000 people.
+The most widely-used geographic unit in the Census, usually representing about 4,000 people.

 ## Summary

-Census Tracts are relatively small geographic areas that contain between 1200 and 8000 people.
+Census Tracts are small geographic areas that contain between 1200 and 8000 people.
 Census Tracts boundaries are updated every ten years through the Participant Statistical Areas Program ([PSAP](https://www.census.gov/programs-surveys/decennial-census/about/psap.html)), the US Census Bureau, and local government authorities.

 ## Description